InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_26.md

-<i class="icon-font"></i>Gyroscope_Z
+<i class="icon-font"></i>Magnetic_X
 ===================
-Show the gyroscope on Z axis from gyroscope sensor to the LCD in SI unit.
+Show the magnetic on X axis from magnetic sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.